 *Note: There was a former Tennessee Waiver called the Elderly and Disabled Home and Community Based Services Waiver (E & D HCBS).
 However, this waiver was replaced with CHOICES.

 In order to be eligible for long-term care Medicaid in Tennessee, there are functional and financial requirements that must be met.
-As of 2019, a senior applicant must not have income in excess of 300% of the Federal Benefit Rate (FBR).
-This figure is equivalent to $2,313 / month, or put differently, $27,756 / year.
+As of 2023, a senior applicant must not have income in excess of 300% of the Federal Benefit Rate (FBR).
+This figure is equivalent to $2,742 a month.
 If an applicant is over the income limit, it is still possible to meet the income restriction through the use of an irrevocable Qualified Income Trust (QIT).
-So not to cause confusion, QITs are the same thing as Miller Trusts.
+So not to cause confusion, QITs are the same thing as Miller Trusts

-The asset limit for an individual applicant is $2,000 in 2019.
+The asset limit for an individual applicant is $2,000 in 2023.
 However, several assets, also called resources, are exempt from this limit.
-These include one’s home, given the applicant, or their spouse, lives in it and the equity value is not greater than $585,000, household furnishings, an automobile, and personal items, such as clothing.
+These include one’s home, given the applicant lives in it and his / her equity interest is not greater than $688,000, or he / she is married and the non-applicant spouse lives in it.
+Other exemptions include household furnishings, an automobile, and personal items, such as clothing.
 As with income, one can still meet the asset restriction if over the limit.
 For instance, one can purchase an irrevocable funeral trust.
 However, it is extremely important that one does not give away assets in order to reach the limit.
-Doing so is in violation of Medicaid’s look-back rule (if done within 5 years of Medicaid application) and can cause a period of Medicaid disqualification.
+Doing so is in violation of Medicaid’s look-back rule (if done within 5 years of Medicaid application) and can cause a period of Medicaid disqualification

 As mentioned above, individuals who are over the income and / or asset limit(s) may still qualify for Medicaid.
 Contacting a professional Medicaid planner for assistance is suggested.
 This will ensure the best chance of acceptance into Medicaid, as the restructuring of finances can be complicated.
 The application process is also a bit trickier for married couples.
 Therefore, it is recommended they also seek assistance from a Medicaid planner.